 The balance of level and frequency is what gives a mix it’s emotion and power, while a lack of balance can leave mixes sounding like demos.
-For new engineers, tonal balance can be a major challenge to get right.
+For new engineers, tonal balance can be a major challenge to get right when mixing and mastering.
 That’s why today we’re looking at five tips to improve the tonal balance of your mix.

 In his excellent article, fellow iZotope contributor Phillip Nichols explored how engineers, musicians, and recordists interpret the term “tonal balance.”

 Though each interpretation differs slightly, they all come back to the idea that music with sophisticated tonal balance has a pleasing mix of frequencies across the spectrum.
 For mixers, if a song has too much low-end, we say its “boomy,” but if there’s not enough we call it “thin.”
 There are similar bounds for mids and highs.
 Music that is tonally balanced is then somewhere in the middle.